 Guest blog from GFO Steering Group member, Charis Sharpe, on the marketing workshop GFO and Growing Together ran for local food businesses last year.

-On Tuesday 15th November, in the charming but slightly chilly surroundings of Hogacre Common Eco Park, fifteen of us attended a Food Marketing Workshop run by Growing Together and organised by Good Food Oxford.
+November, in the charming but slightly chilly surroundings of Hogacre Common Eco Park, fifteen of us attended a Food Marketing Workshop run by Growing Together and organised by Good Food Oxford.

 After an introduction about the work that Growing Together itself does we discussed how media and social media more specifically can help businesses; telling your story for you and allowing you to build a relationship with existing and potentially new customers.
 We talked about what media we already use to get our stories across and what has worked for us and what new options we might wish to consider – radio, local television, magazines, Facebook…